niccoloanceschi/logitPQbound/tutorial/README.md

 # Reproducibility  notes

-- The implementation closely follows the methodology described in **Section 5** of the paper and leverages the algorithms presented in detail **Sections D, E, and F** of the Supplementary Material.
+- The implementation closely follows the methodology described in **Section 5** of the paper and leverages the algorithms presented in detail in **Sections D, E, and F** of the Supplementary Material.
 - While the number of iterations to convergence is reproducible across systems, the total execution time depends on the specific hardware employed.
 Nonetheless, time variations apply to all the minorizers compared, and hence, the relative performance comparisons and final conclusions remain consistent across hardwares.
 The results reported in the paper and in the Supplementary Material were obtained on **MacBook Air (2020) equipped with an Apple M1 processor and 8 GB of RAM [R version 4.2.2]**.
 ---